-A Dallas-based company has plans to ensure a steady U.S. supply of the most commonly used medical radiotracer, utilizing an expanded Australian reactor and an innovative supply chain.
+A Dallas-based company has plans to ensure a steady U.S. supply of the most commonly used medical radiotracer in the US, utilizing an expanded Australian reactor and an innovative supply chain.

-However, US Radiopharmaceuticals, a subsidiary of NuView Life Sciences, has partnered with the Australian Nuclear Science and Technology Organization (ANSTO) to create a scalable supply of technetium.
-The partnership is leveraging a $169 million investment from the Australian government that will go towards expanded production capacity at the Open Pool Australian Lightwater reactor, an isotope production facility just outside of Sydney.
+However, US Radiopharmaceuticals, a subsidiary of NuView Life Sciences, is planning to create a supply chain with the Australian Nuclear Science and Technology Organization (ANSTO) to create a scalable supply of technetium.
+The potential supply chain would leverage a $168.8 million investment from the Australian government that will go towards expanded production capacity at the Open Pool Australian Lightwater reactor, an isotope production facility just outside of Sydney.

-The short half-life of technetium necessitates that production and transportation are squeezed into a tight window, although NuView Chairman and CEO Paul J. Crowe believe their system will run without any hiccups.
+The short half-life of technetium necessitates that production and transportation are squeezed into a tight window, although NuView Chairman and CEO Paul J. Crowe believes their system will run without any hiccups.

 “The regulatory agencies don’t want to see a supply chain problem, they are charged with patient safety but they also want to make sure there’s plenty of product,” he said.
 “If a shortage did occur, that would provide us with a little more ammunition to go in and request a fast track approval process from agencies, so long as we’re in compliance with the build out and manufacturing processes.”

 Note: This article previously suggested a partnership has been established between the Australian Nuclear Science and Technology Organisation (ANSTO) and US Radiopharmaceuticals, a subsidiary of NuView Life Sciences, to create a scalable supply of technetium.
 That was incorrect.
 US Radiopharmecuticals is looking to create an alternative supply chain and have acknowledged that Australia is an attractive option to be considered.